 - We organise an annual National Police Remembrance Day Luncheon for the NT Police Legacy Legatees

 - Promote and support the annual ‘Kokoda Trek’ for the over 18 year old NT Police Legacy Legatees

 - Each child receives both a Birthday and Christmas gift up to the age of 18 years

-NT Police Legacy contributes towards Education Fees for Children who are either in child care, pre-school, primary or secondary school.
+NT Police Legacy contributes towards Education Fees for Children who are either in pre-school, primary or secondary school.
 The annual Education grants contribute towards the cost of school fees, text books, excursions and uniforms.

-An NT Police Legacy Legatee (up to 25 years of age),who is in tertiary education (whether part time or full time) or serving an apprenticeship, is entitled to claim the fees of that institution upon receipt of the account for the fees.
+An NT Police Legacy Legatee (up to 25 years of age), who is in tertiary education (whether part time or full time) or serving an apprenticeship, is entitled to claim the fees of that institution upon receipt of the account for the fees.